-- Haemodialysis has been used for renal failure and its sequelae, but with limited effect on tungsten clearance.
+- Haemodialysis has been used for kidney failure and its sequelae but with limited effect on tungsten clearance.

-From the limited information available it appears that patients that survive an acute tungsten poisoning episode have a good chance of short- and long-term recovery if they receive appropriate supportive therapy and haemodialysis.
+From the limited information available it appears that patients who survive an acute tungsten poisoning episode have a good chance of short- and long-term recovery if they receive appropriate supportive therapy and haemodialysis.

 Further reading & references